DataDog/terraform-provider-datadog/docs/resources/security_monitoring_rule.md

 Required:

 - `forget_after` (Number) The duration in days after which a learned value is forgotten.
 Valid values are `1`, `2`, `7`, `14`, `21`, `28`.

+Optional:

 - `learning_duration` (Number) The duration in days during which values are learned, and after which signals will be generated for values that weren't learned.
 If set to 0, a signal will be generated for all new values after the first value is learned.
 Valid values are `0`, `1`, `7`.
+- `learning_method` (String) The learning method used to determine when signals should be generated for values that weren't learned.
+Valid values are `duration`, `threshold`.
+- `learning_threshold` (Number) A number of occurrences after which signals are generated for values that weren't learned.
+Valid values are `0`, `1`.

 ## Import